shyguy1412/esbuild-bitburner-plugin/README.md

 ### Port

 The port that the RemoteAPI Server will listen on.
-This is the same port that you need to enter inside Bitburner to connect to the Plugin. default is `12525`.
+This is the same port that you need to enter inside Bitburner to connect to your editor.

 ### Types